wadmp/wadmp.github.io/src/gen2/tutorials/move-a-device/README.md

-# How to move a device from one WebAccess/DMP Management Server to another
+# How to Move a Device from One WebAccess/DMP Management Server to Another

 ## Introduction